datta-TG/MongoDBSharded/README.md

 ![Screenshot](mongo2.PNG)

 * You can modify the different installation parameters at the bottom.
-We will leave them by default except for the root password, which you will need to access your MongoDD console and work with your databases.
+We will leave them by default except for the root password, which you will need to access your MongoDB console and work with your databases.

 Make sure you set up a password in the _mongodbRootPassword_ variable.